Intelliplan/developer-assignment/README.md

 ## Assignment Instructions

-The assignment description can be located at [iCALOC2014.md](iCALOC2014.md)
+The assignment description can be found at [iCALOC2014.md](iCALOC2014.md)

 ### Time limit
 The assignment should be solved and resent to Intelliplan within 3 days, starting when you receive the assignment.